JeremyMcAdams/useful_functions/README.md

 ### strnum.h

-A header file containing the type conversion functions
+A header file containing the type conversion functions.
 Update: All conversion functions have a changed return type.
 They now return pointers to the calculated values to allow for better error handling.

 ### Makefile